afrind/draft-rush/draft-kpugin-rush.md

 ## Receiving data

-Upon receiving `Connect` frame, the server replies with `ConnectAck` frame
-{{connect-ack-frame}} and prepares to receive audio/video data.
+Upon receiving `Connect` frame {{connect-frame}}, if the server accepts the stream, the server will reply with `ConnectAck` frame {{connect-ack-frame}} and it will prepare to receive audio/video data.

-It's possible that in `Multi Stream Mode` ({{multi-stream-mode}}), the server receives audio or video data before it receives the `Connect` frame.
+It's possible that in `Multi Stream Mode` ({{multi-stream-mode}}), the server receives audio or video data before it receives the `Connect` frame {{connect-frame}}.
 The implementation can choose whether to buffer or drop the data.
-The audio/video data cannot be interpreted correctly before the arrival of the `Connect` frame.
+The audio/video data cannot be interpreted correctly before the arrival of the `Connect` frame {{connect-frame}}.

-In `Normal Mode` ({{normal-mode}}), it is guaranteed by the transport that frames arrive into the application layer in order they were sent.
+In `Single Stream Mode` ({{single-stream-mode}}), it is guaranteed by the transport that frames arrive into the application layer in order they were sent.

 In `Multi Stream Mode`, it's possible that frames arrive at the application